postgres-ai/docs/docs/guides/administration/machine-setup.md

 import TabItem from '@theme/TabItem';

 ## Prepare a machine
-Create an EC2 instance with Ubuntu 18.04 and an additional EBS volume to store data.
+Create an EC2 instance with Ubuntu 18.04 or 20.04, and add an EBS volume to store data.
 You can find detailed instructions on how to create an AWS EC2 instance [here](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) (if you want to use Google Cloud, see [the GCP documentation](https://cloud.google.com/compute/docs/instances/create-start-instance)).

 ## (optional) Ports need to be open in the Security Group being used
 You will need to allow working with the following ports (outbound rules in your Security Group):